Getting cut by rusty metal can lead to serious infections, including tetanus, requiring prompt wound care and medical attention.

 Once treated medically, ongoing care helps prevent complications:

-- Keeps wounds clean: Change dressings regularly with sterile materials.
+- Keep wounds clean: Change dressings regularly with sterile or clean materials as instructed.

-- Avoid moisture buildup: Keep area dry unless otherwise directed by healthcare providers.
+- Avoid moisture buildup: Keep the area dry unless otherwise directed by healthcare providers.

-- Avoid irritants: No harsh chemicals or lotions unless prescribed.
+- Avoid irritants: Do not use harsh chemicals, strong antiseptics, or lotions inside the wound unless prescribed.

-- Monitor closely: Watch for increased redness, swelling, pain, fever which indicate worsening infection.
+- Monitor closely: Watch for increased redness, swelling, pain, drainage, fever, or red streaks.

 - Adequate nutrition: Supports immune function and tissue repair—focus on protein-rich foods and hydration.